 But Republican State Rep. and Majority Whip Tim Godwin doesn’t see it that way, arguing:

 We keep taking all this “free” federal money, but what happens when and if the federal government goes bankrupt?
 It is almost unthinkable what would happen.
 I say it is time to draw a line in the sand and say, “enough is enough.” …[W]e are covering the able-bodied workforce.
 Actually, we would be making winners and losers; those who make more than $17,774 and those who make less.
 It is the same for a family of four who make more than $36,570 and those who make less.
 This concept penalizes the able-bodied workforce who have worked hard to get a career that pays above this standard and those who have a job with health benefits…Medicaid Expansion is only going to worsen our worker shortage.

 That smattering of arguments didn’t sway voters including many conservatives.

-Meanwhile citizen ballot Initiative 27 failed.
+Meanwhile, citizen ballot Initiative 27 failed.
 By a margin of five points, South Dakotans voted to keep marijuana illegal.
 In 2020, voters legalized marijuana by a comfortable margin.
 However, that ballot measure was overturned because the subject matter of the 2020 measure included more than one line item which is unconstitutional.
-This time, South Dakota bucked the previous trend, much to the chagrin of various pot growers and distributors which funded legalization.
+This time, South Dakota bucked the previous trend, much to the chagrin of various pot growers and distributors that funded legalization.

 Have a story?
 Please forward any tips or leads to the editors at [email protected]